Step 7: How to Know if the Mortgage You’ve Chosen is Right

 Avoid Buying More Home Than You Can Afford

 If the lender tells you that you can qualify for a $300,000 loan, it does not mean that you can afford a $300,000 loan.
-You need to review your income and expenses to find out what you can comfortably afford before you think about applying for the highest loan possible, or else you may find yourself in financial trouble in the near future.
+Review your income and expenses to find out what you can comfortably afford before applying for the highest loan possible, or else you may find yourself in financial trouble in the near future.

 Don’t Think About Refinancing; Focus on Getting the Best Loan Now

-One way home buyers convince themselves to buy a home at a higher rate is that they think they can simply refinance it at a lower rate in the future.
-This is a mistake.
-Instead of thinking about refinancing when you’re buying a home, focus on getting the best loan you can, right now.
+One way homebuyers convince themselves to buy a home at a higher rate is by thinking they can simply refinance it at a lower rate in the future.
+This is not always true.
+Instead of thinking about refinancing when you’re buying a home, focus on getting the best loan you can right now.
 Refinancing isn’t cheap and there is no guarantee the interest rates will go down.

-Some applicants think they can improve their loan approval odds by enhancing their applications with information that proves to be false.
-An example of this is claiming to make more money than you actually do.
-Another example is attempting to hide information that might be considered negative.
-Completing your application with false information is risky because it could make you guilty of mortgage fraud.
-Therefore, complete the application truthfully and you’ll avoid a potential legal situation.
+Some applicants believe they can improve their loan approval odds by enhancing their applications with false information.
+Examples of this include claiming a higher income than you actually have, or attempting to hide information that might be considered negative.
+Completing your application with false information could make you guilty of mortgage fraud, so complete the application truthfully to avoid a potential legal situation.

 - Illegitimate programs offered by the lender

-Should you come across a lender who exhibits any of the above, then you should file a complaint against that mortgage company.
+Should you come across a lender who exhibits any of the above, file a complaint against that mortgage company.
 You can file complaints with each of the following:

 - The Better Business Bureau